cmu-ci-lab/writing/README.md

 		~~~
 		This has the additional advantage of automatically pulling data from your bibliography file, and automatically figuring out whether to use "et al." for more than two authors.

 		The `natbib` package is automatically included in recent versions of the `acmart` template.
 Unfortunately, the `cvpr` and `iccv` templates are incompatible with `natbib`.
-But you can fix this using the following syntax in your paper
+But you can fix this using the following syntax in your document:
 		~~~
 		\setlength{\bibsep}{0pt}
 		\bibliographystyle{plainnat}